The role of the Code Council’s Code Technology Committee in World Trade Center-related code changes

 The following is a summary of some of the issues resulting from the CTC’s review of World Trade Center-related code changes, some of which were adopted into the I-Codes and some of which are not.

 Perhaps the most controversial provision resulting from the NIST changes is the requirement for the minimum third exit stairway in buildings taller than 420 feet tall.
-This was presented as necessary for reliability of the means of egress and also to compensate for the expected counterflow of personnel in stairwells: egressing occupants vs. entering emergency responders.
-Again, the CTC asked for documentation of this proposal, seeking studies of egress flow under full building evacuation mode, as well as studies addressing reliability of stairway enclosures under reasonable scenarios.
+This was presented as necessary for the reliability of the means of egress and also to compensate for the expected counterflow of personnel in stairwells: egressing occupants versus entering emergency responders.
+Again, the CTC asked for documentation of this proposal, seeking studies of egress flow under full building evacuation mode, as well as studies addressing the reliability of stairway enclosures under reasonable scenarios.
 That information was not available.

 The CTC heard testimony from members of the design community who work on super-tall buildings.
-They criticized the proposal for a third exit stairway as unnecessary and impractical, particularly as many tall buildings have smaller floor areas as the building get taller, e.g., the Willis (Sears) Tower and the Burj Khalifa.
+They criticized the proposal for a third exit stairway as unnecessary and impractical, particularly as many tall buildings have smaller floor areas as the building gets taller, e.g., the Willis (Sears) Tower and the Burj Khalifa.

 The TRB proposed a number of changes, supported by the CTC, intended to improve the level of reliability of fire protection systems.
-Specifically, independent supply risers and risers arranged to supply alternation floors now are requires for sprinkler and standpipe systems in buildings taller than 420 feet.
+Specifically, independent supply risers and risers arranged to supply alternation floors now are required for sprinkler and standpipe systems in buildings taller than 420 feet.

 The CTC heard extensive testimony and conducted a literature search concerning emergency communications systems used by first responders.
 As a result, there were several proposed changes that now recognize the wireless communication systems for buildings preferred by fire departments.
-These systems replace the two-way communication system used by fire departments since the 1970’s.
+These systems replace the two-way communication system used by fire departments since the 1970s.